masakazozaki/LocalizeGen/README.md

 ## Description
-simple automation scripts to create localizableString files to iSO and Android.
+simple automation scripts to create localizableString files to iOS and Android.

 ## Requirement
 - Python3